 Located just off of Ocean Drive traversing east to west, Lincoln Road stretches 14 blocks, roughly a mile long.
 From Washington Street to Alton Road it becomes a pedestrian only passageway, an open air luxury mall, filled with the trendiest shops, delectable eating places, high end art galleries and popular night spots.
 The street is now host to an energetic and eclectic crowd including fashionistas sporting their newest outfits, people walking their expensive dogs, street performers doing their craft and children playing in the green spaces.

 Whether indoor or outdoor, dining is a main attraction.
-One of the most attractive features of Lincoln Road is its eclectic mix of restaurants you have to choose from when deciding where to eat, drink or just have a cup of great coffee or tea.
+One of the most attractive features of Lincoln Road is the eclectic mix of restaurants you have to choose from when deciding where to eat, drink or just have a cup of great coffee or tea.
 Traditional Cuban, Asian fusion, American, Italian, German and French cuisine can be enjoyed here at popular eating venues such as Havana 1957, Yuca, Juvia, Rosinella Italian Trattoria, the Hofbräu Beer Hall, and Collette's Little French Bistro to name a few.
 The many outdoor dining spots are one of the reasons Lincoln Road continues to be popular.
 Eating and people watching is one of my pleasures as a solo traveler and on Lincoln Road you see every kind of person from the chicest to the most eccentric.

 One of the most enjoyable parts of solo travel are those times when things just happen, those serendipitous moments.
 I have coined a phrase, "zen travel," to describe this phenomena.
 I love when something out of the ordinary just happens that gets you off of your itinerary of the day.
 When this occurs, I just go with the flow.
 I had a zen travel experience on Lincoln Road I'd like to share.

 As in many places where there are a lot of shops and shoppers you will find hawkers on the street trying to lure you into their establishment.
 Usually I pay them no attention and politely say I am not interested but on my last visit I fell for a pitch given to me by a young, attractive salesgirl.
 She said she had a product that would instantly remove the bags under my eyes for eight to ten hours.
 The product she shared was touted as a day long facelift.
-Well at the age of 64 and always looking in the mirror bemoaning the perpetual bags under my eyes and my sagging jowls, I asked her to show me.
+Well, at the age of 64 and always looking in the mirror bemoaning the perpetual bags under my eyes and my sagging jowls, I asked her to show me.
 I couldn't believe my eyes: her product really worked.
 Even though it was unbelievably expensive, I bought it!